juji-io/datalevin/README.md

 Therefore, it is fine to store documents in Datalevin.

 Datalevin uses cover index and has no write-ahead log, so once the data are written, they are indexed.
-In the standalone mode, there are no separate processes or threads for indexing, compaction or doing any database maintenance work that compete with your applications for resources.
+There are no separate processes or threads for indexing, compaction or doing any database maintenance work that compete with your applications for resources.
+Since Datalog is simply a more ergonomic query language than SQL, Datalevin can serves the role of an easier-to-use and more lightweight relational database (RDBMS), e.g. where SQLite is called for.

-By giving up the "database as a value" doctrine adopted by the alternatives, Datalevin is able to leverage caching aggressively, achieving significant Datalog query speed advantage.

 Independent from Datalog, Datalevin can be used as a fast key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data, with support for range queries, predicate filtering and more.
-A number of optimizations are put in place.
-For instance, it uses a transaction pool to reuse transactions, pre-allocates read/write buffers, and so on.
+For example, one can use this feature in situations where something like Redis is called for.

+Our goal is to simplify data storage and access by supporting diverse use cases and paradigms, because maximal flexibility is the core strength of a Datalog store.
+Datalevin may not be the fastest or most scalable solution for one particular use case, but it would surely support the most number of them in a coherent and elegant manner.

-We also plan to implement necessary extensions to make Datalevin a convenient graph database and document database, since the indexing structure of Datalevin is already compatible with them.
+Using one data store for different use cases simplifies and reduces the cost of software development, deployment and maintenance.
+Therefore, we plan to implement necessary extensions to make Datalevin also a search engine, a production rule engine, a graph database, and a document database, since the storage and index structure of Datalevin is already compatible with all of them.

 ## :tada: Usage